-Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Caereinion Medical Practice, Llanfair Caereinion as part of its programme of assurance work.
-Caereinion Medical Practice is a four GP partner practice, employing two Advanced Nurse Practitioners (ANP) and four Healthcare Assistants (HCA).
+Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Hope Family Medical Centre as part of its programme of assurance work.
+Hope Family Medical Centre is a six partner practice.
 The practice is supported by the practice manager, reception and administration personnel.
-The surgery also has an in house dispensary, which is run by a pharmacist and two pharmacy technicians.

 HIW's quality checks form part of a new tailored approach to assurance and are one of a number of ways in which it examines how healthcare services are meeting the Health and Care Standards 2015.
-Feedback is provided to service representatives at the end of the quality check, in a way, which supports learning, development and improvement at both operational and strategic levels.
+Feedback is made available to service representatives at the end of the quality check, in a way which supports learning, development and improvement at both operational and strategic levels.

 Quality checks are a snapshot of the standards of care within healthcare services.
 They are conducted entirely offsite and focus on three key areas; infection prevention and control, governance (specifically around staffing) and the environment of care.
-The work explores arrangements put in place to protect staff and patients from COVID 19, which enables us to make an informed evaluation on the safe operation of services during the pandemic.
+The work explores arrangements put in place to protect staff and patients from COVID 19, enabling us provide fast and supportive improvement advice on the safe operation of services during the pandemic.
 More information on our approach to assurance and inspections can be found here.

-We spoke to the practice manager on 8 February who provided us with information and evidence about their service.
-We used the following key lines of enquiry
+We spoke to the practice manager on 3 March who provided us with information and evidence about their service.
+We used the following key lines of enquiry:

 - What changes have you implemented in light of COVID-19 to ensure infection prevention and control standards are maintained? - How are you ensuring that patients (including vulnerable/at risk groups) are able to access services appropriately and safely?
 In your answer, please refer to both the practice environment and processes to enable patients to access appointments. - How do you meet the needs of Welsh speaking patients when accessing healthcare services in the medium of Welsh? - How has the practice and the services it provides, adapted during this period of COVID-19?
-What is the practice road map for returning to pre-COVID-19 levels of services? - How do you ensure that equality and a rights based approach are embedded across the service? - What arrangements are in place to ensure Do Not Attempt Cardio Pulmonary Resuscitation (DNACPR) discussion and decisions are undertaken appropriately and sensitively?

-• How effectively are you able to access wider primary care professionals and other services such as mental health teams, secondary care and out of hours currently?
+What is the practice road map for returning to pre-COVID-19 levels of services? - How do you ensure that equality and a rights based approach are embedded across the service? - What arrangements are in place to ensure Do Not Attempt Cardio Pulmonary Resuscitation (DNACPR) discussion and decisions are undertaken appropriately and sensitively? - How effectively are you able to access wider primary care professionals and other services such as mental health teams, secondary care and out of hours currently?